Brandon Westgate: Sponsors

 As of March 2021, Westgate is sponsored by Element, Ricta, Venture, Bones Bearings, Mob Grip, CCS, and New Balance.

-He has two pro model shoes on New Balance Numeric, the Brandon Westgate NM913 released in 2020 and his current model, the 508.
+He has two pro model shoes on New Balance Numeric, the Brandon Westgate NM913 released in 2020 and the 508.

 Personal life

 As of September 2013, Westgate, together with his girlfriend, is a vegetarian.
 The pair reside together, grow a garden, and raise chickens—Westgate has built a chicken coop and, as of September 2013, is in the process of constructing a greenhouse for his mother.
 When asked about his vegetarianism in 2013, Westgate explained:

 Green apple, carrot, celery, parsley, ginger, kale, maybe a little bit of lemon or something, but that’s a standard juice we make ...
 I think the best thing to do, even if you’re not vegetarian, is to juice vegetables.
 There’s no possible way to eat all that—you can’t consume it all.
 So you drink it and get all the nutrients, and also it gets in your body faster because your body doesn’t have to break it down or anything.
 Juicing is one of the best things to do to heal or replenish your body and get rid of all the toxins ...
 When I’d go on trips I’d just feel like shit and eat like shit ...
 I think I just feel healthier in general.

 Westgate further explained that his girlfriend influenced him to become a vegetarian.